cockroachlabs/workshop_labs/lab2_student_instructions_query.md

 # Lab2 Query Tuning Workshop

-In this lab we will experiment with recovering data from a live running cluster without downtime.
+In this lab we will experiment we will explore how to use the admin user interface and show how to time travel.

 ## Connecting to CRDB